Degrees & Continuing Education

 Pi Kappa Lambda National Music Honor Society, Alpha Rho Chapter Member

-NATS (National Association of Teachers of Singing) Associate Member
+NATS (National Association of Teachers of Singing) Professional Member / Intern

 MTNA (Music Teachers National Association)